anup-agarwal/logic-ui-react-tabs/README.md

 # react-tab-component-pure-js

-A customizable React tab component with no CSS, allowing you to style it as you see fit.
+A customizable React tab component with no pre-defined CSS, allowing you to style it as you see fit using classes or inline styles.

 ## Installation